xtreme-sameer-vohra/kubernetes-the-hard-way/docs/13-configure-pod-networking.md

 ### Deploy Weave Network

 Deploy weave network.
 Run only once on the `master` node.
+You will see a warning, but this is OK.

 ```bash